impactoss/impactoss-installation-guide/README.md

 ## History

-IMPACT OSS is based on [Sadata](https://github.com/nmrf/sadata), the initial platform designed and developed by Ashley Bowe and [Unfold Data](http://unfolddata.com) for Samoa's National Mechanism for Reporting and Follow-up (NMRF), and was enhanced by Unfold Data for the [New Zealand Human Rights Commission](http://hrc.co.nz/) to replace the first version of its interactive [National Plan of Action](http://npa.hrc.co.nz) (also designed and developed by Unfold Data and to some extent a conceptual ancestor of Sadata).
+IMPACT OSS is based on [Sadata](https://github.com/nmrf/sadata), the platform initially designed and developed by Ashley Bowe and [Unfold Data](http://unfolddata.com) for Samoa's National Mechanism for Reporting and Follow-up (NMRF), and was enhanced by Unfold Data for the [New Zealand Human Rights Commission](http://hrc.co.nz/) to replace the first version of its interactive [National Plan of Action](http://npa.hrc.co.nz) (also designed and developed by Unfold Data) that to some extent can be considered a conceptual ancestor of Sadata.

 ## Credits